We are going to talk about 8 attractions in Sydney but first, let’s see where this heavenly place is.

 Founded in 1816, this beautiful Botanical Garden is located near the Sydney Opera House and is an incredible green space open to the public.

 Here you can have excellent views of the harbor, the urban park contains more than 7,500 species of plants, many of which are native to Australia.

 Outstanding collections include the Tropical Center, which has plants located in pyramid-shaped greenhouses, and the rare and endangered species of the garden, which includes an ancient Wollemi Pine, a tree genus that dates back 200 million years.

-There is no entrance fee to the park, and it has free guided tours which makes the place one of the main tourists destinations to visit.
+There is no entrance fee to the park, and it has free guided tours which make the place one of the main tourist destinations to visit.

 Located between the harbor bridge and the north end of Sydney’s central business district, The Rocks is known as the city’s oldest neighborhood.

 Today, the neighborhood that was redesigned many years ago has become a popular tourist destination full of art galleries, fashion boutiques where you can shop, souvenir shops to acquire souvenirs from the area, trendy restaurants for Taste local food, and bars to enjoy a good time with friends.